causify-ai/tutorials/class_project_instructions/Projects/peft_Project_Description.md

 **Description**

-In this project, students will utilize PEFT (Parameter-Efficient Fine-Tuning), a library designed to optimize the fine-tuning of pre-trained transformer models for various NLP tasks.
-It allows for efficient training with fewer parameters while maintaining performance.
-Students will explore the capabilities of PEFT in different contexts, focusing on specific NLP applications.

----

-### Project 1: Sentiment Analysis on Movie Reviews (Difficulty: 1)

-**Project Objective:**
-Develop a sentiment analysis model to classify movie reviews as positive or negative, optimizing the model's accuracy using PEFT.

-**Dataset Suggestions:**
-Explore Kaggle for publicly available movie review datasets or use HuggingFace Datasets for pre-processed sentiment analysis datasets.

-**Tasks:**
-- **Set Up PEFT Environment:**
-  Install PEFT and necessary libraries, ensuring you have access to a pre-trained transformer model.

-- **Data Preparation:**
-  Load the dataset, preprocess text data (tokenization, normalization), and split it into training and testing sets.

-- **Fine-Tuning with PEFT:**
-  Utilize PEFT to fine-tune the pre-trained model on the movie review dataset, adjusting only a small number of parameters.

-- **Model Evaluation:**
-  Evaluate the model using accuracy, precision, and recall metrics to assess performance on the testing set.

-- **Visualization:**
-  Create visualizations (e.g., confusion matrix, ROC curve) to represent model performance and identify areas for improvement.

----

-### Project 2: Text Summarization of News Articles (Difficulty: 2)

-**Project Objective:**
-Create a text summarization tool that condenses news articles into concise summaries, optimizing the summarization quality using PEFT.

-**Dataset Suggestions:**
-Utilize HuggingFace Datasets or Kaggle to find datasets containing news articles and their corresponding summaries.

-**Tasks:**
-- **Set Up PEFT Environment:**
-  Install PEFT and configure a pre-trained summarization model (e.g., BART or T5).

-- **Data Ingestion:**
-  Load and preprocess the news articles dataset, ensuring proper formatting for input to the model.

-- **Fine-Tuning Process:**
-  Apply PEFT to fine-tune the summarization model on the dataset, focusing on generating high-quality summaries.

-- **Quality Evaluation:**
-  Use ROUGE and BLEU scores to evaluate the quality of generated summaries against reference summaries.

-- **User Interface Development:**
-  Create a simple web interface (using Flask or Streamlit) to allow users to input articles and receive summaries.

----

-### Project 3: Topic Modeling on Research Papers (Difficulty: 3)

-**Project Objective:**
-Implement a topic modeling system to identify key themes across a large corpus of research papers, optimizing the model's interpretability and accuracy using PEFT.

-**Dataset Suggestions:**
-Access open datasets from platforms like Kaggle or government repositories that host collections of research papers (e.g., arXiv).

-**Tasks:**
-- **Set Up PEFT Environment:**
-  Install PEFT and select a pre-trained model suitable for topic modeling (e.g., BERT-based models).

-- **Data Collection and Preprocessing:**
-  Gather research papers, clean the text data (removing metadata, normalizing text), and prepare it for modeling.

-- **Fine-Tuning for Topic Extraction:**
-  Use PEFT to fine-tune the model for topic extraction, adjusting hyperparameters to enhance performance.

-- **Topic Interpretation:**
-  Analyze the output topics, generating representative keywords and visualizing topic distributions across the dataset.

-- **Evaluation and Comparison:**
-  Compare the topics generated with existing literature to validate findings, using quantitative metrics and qualitative assessments.

-**Bonus Ideas (Optional):**
-- Extend the sentiment analysis project by incorporating multi-class classification for different genres of movies.
-- For the summarization project, implement an option for abstractive versus extractive summarization and compare results.
-- In the topic modeling project, explore dynamic topic modeling to track how topics evolve over time in the research domain.
+In this project, students will utilize PEFT (Parameter-Efficient Fine-Tuning), a method designed to fine-tune large pre-trained models efficiently.
+PEFT allows for the adaptation of models with fewer parameters, making it suitable for various NLP tasks without requiring extensive computational resources.
+This tool is particularly useful for customizing models for specific tasks while minimizing the cost of training.

+### Project 1: Fine-Tuning a Sentiment Analysis Model (Difficulty: 1)

+**Project Objective**: Fine-tune a pre-trained BERT model using PEFT to classify movie reviews as positive or negative, optimizing for accuracy and F1 score.

+**Dataset Suggestions**:
+- IMDb Movie Reviews Dataset (available on Kaggle: [IMDb Dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews))

+**Tasks**:
+- **Set Up Environment**: Install necessary libraries (Transformers, PEFT, etc.) and prepare the dataset.
+- **Load Pre-trained Model**: Utilize the Hugging Face Transformers library to load a pre-trained BERT model.
+- **Data Preprocessing**: Tokenize the movie reviews and create training and validation sets.
+- **Fine-Tuning**: Apply PEFT to fine-tune the model on the sentiment classification task.
+- **Model Evaluation**: Evaluate the model's performance using accuracy and F1 score metrics.
+- **Visualization**: Visualize the confusion matrix and classification report using Matplotlib.

+### Project 2: Topic Modeling with PEFT (Difficulty: 2)

+**Project Objective**: Use PEFT to adapt a pre-trained GPT-2 model for topic modeling on news articles, optimizing for coherence and diversity of topics.

+**Dataset Suggestions**:
+- 20 Newsgroups Dataset (available on Hugging Face Datasets: [20 Newsgroups](https://huggingface.co/datasets/20-newsgroups))

+**Tasks**:
+- **Setup and Data Loading**: Load the 20 Newsgroups dataset using Hugging Face Datasets.
+- **Preprocessing**: Clean and preprocess the text data, removing stop words and irrelevant characters.
+- **Model Selection**: Choose a pre-trained GPT-2 model from Hugging Face Transformers.
+- **Fine-Tuning with PEFT**: Fine-tune the model to identify topics within the news articles.
+- **Topic Coherence Evaluation**: Use coherence scores to evaluate the quality of the identified topics.
+- **Visualization**: Create word clouds for each identified topic to visualize the most significant terms.

+### Project 3: Named Entity Recognition (NER) with PEFT (Difficulty: 3)

+**Project Objective**: Implement a Named Entity Recognition (NER) system using PEFT to adapt a large pre-trained model for extracting entities from legal documents, optimizing for precision and recall.

+**Dataset Suggestions**:
+- Legal Text Dataset (available on Kaggle: [Legal NLP Dataset](https://www.kaggle.com/datasets/benhamner/legal-nlp))

+**Tasks**:
+- **Environment Setup**: Install required libraries and load the legal text dataset.
+- **Data Annotation**: Annotate the dataset for named entities (e.g., person, organization, location).
+- **Load Pre-trained Model**: Use a pre-trained BERT or RoBERTa model suitable for NER tasks.
+- **Fine-Tuning with PEFT**: Fine-tune the model using PEFT for the NER task on the annotated dataset.
+- **Model Evaluation**: Evaluate the model using precision, recall, and F1 score metrics on a test set.
+- **Error Analysis**: Perform error analysis to identify common mistakes and potential improvements.

+**Bonus Ideas**:
+- For Project 1, implement cross-validation to ensure the model's robustness.
+- For Project 2, compare the results with a traditional LDA topic modeling approach.
+- For Project 3, extend the NER model to recognize custom entities specific to the legal domain.